rnbroggi/-NB-Adventure/README.md

 How to open locally:
 1- Clone the project or download zip file
-2- Create a virtual enviroment
+2- Create a virtual enviroment with Python 3 (https://realpython.com/python-virtual-environments-a-primer/)
 3- cd into 'project_nico' directory where 'requirements.txt' file is located 4- Run 'pip install -r requirements.txt'
 5- Run 'python manage.py runserver'